Yankees vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The moneyline set for this matchup implies the Yankees have a 47.6% chance of coming away with a victory in the contest.
+- The Yankees have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.

-- So far this season, New York and its opponents have hit the over in 25 of its 55 games with a total.
+- New York and its opponents have hit the over in 26 of its 56 games with a total this season.

-- The Yankees are 1-4-0 against the spread in their five games with a line set by sportsbooks this season.
+- In six games with a line this season, the Yankees have a mark of 2-4-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.